isovector/draconian-results/pho.md

 Indoor high intensity group exercise is prohibited.
 High intensity group exercise causes a sustained and accelerated rate of breathing and may involve close contact with other people.
-Businesses, recreation centres or other organizations that organize or operate high intensity group exercise must suspend the following activities:
+These include:

 -   Hot yoga
 -   Spin classes